robert/robert.github.com/_posts/2100-01-01-systems-design.md

 * Charging the credit cards users who have a subscription plan with us
 * Copying data from our SQL database to Elasticsearch

-The most common tool used for running scheduled jobs is called *cron*.
+The most common tool used for running scheduled jobs is called *cron*, a tool that is built into Unix operating systems.
 It's so common that people will often call any kind of scheduled job a "cron job", even when it's not actually being run by cron.

 You can set up a cron job on your own computer by running:

 ```
 crontab -e